 This Chardonnay Chicken is a simple yet elegant dish that you works as well for date night as it does for an easy weeknight meal.
 The chicken breasts are topped with sautéed mushrooms and a creamy white wine sauce for tasty perfection!

-I like using crème fraîche because it has a richer, slightly more tart taste than sour cream and gives a dish a smooth, buttery taste.
-However, in a pinch, you can substitute sour cream.
 If you are looking for other recipes to use up the crème fraîche check out this Miso Glazed Cauliflower.
 It also makes a great topping for soups like this Creamy Butternut Squash!

 How to Cook Perfect, Juicy Chicken Breasts

 Have you ever had a dry, overcooked chicken breast?
 I know I have!
 This recipe uses a cooking technique that I find very useful, especially with chicken.
 First, you sear the meat to create a nice browned outer layer that will seal in the juices so the chicken stays nice and moist.
 Then, after you flip the meat, you pop the entire pan in the oven and let it keep cooking.
 You will need a pan that is oven safe up to 450°.
 The key is to cook the chicken in the pan just long enough to get it lightly browned, as it will continue to brown in the oven.
-Don't worry if the chicken gets a bit dark the first time you make it, it will still taste good.

-Chardonnay Chicken
+Chardonnay Chicken with Mushrooms Recipe

 Ingredients